lhggomes/API/README.md

 Installing
 ----------
-You'll need on version of Python, installed on your device, you can get one <a href="https://www.python.org/downloads/">Here.</a>
+You'll need one version of Python installed on your device, you can get one <a href="https://www.python.org/downloads/">Here.</a>

 Get the package from source: